 - Loan period 1 week.
-Hotspots cannot be renewed. - Devices must be returned to a staff member at the circulation desk. - Returns can only take place at circulation desk. - Holds can be placed on wireless hotspots. - Devices will not be loaned to other libraries (no ILL).
+Hotspots cannot be renewed. - Devices must be returned to a staff member at the circulation desk. - Returns can only take place at circulation desk. - Holds can be placed on wireless hotspots. - Patrons may not place a hold on a hotspot until they have returned a previously checked out one.

+• Devices will not be loaned to other libraries (no ILL).